AFCON 2025: Peter Obi, Kwankwaso, Others React As Super Eagles Lose Semifinal to Morocco

 Source: Facebook

-Nigeria goalkeeper Stanley Nwabali saved one but was bettered by Bono in the shootout after the teams drew 0-0 with extra time in front of 65,458 mostly Moroccan supporters in Rabat’s Prince Moulay Abdellah Stadium.
+Nigeria goalkeeper Stanley Nwabali saved one but was unable to match Bono in the shootout after the teams drew 0-0 with extra time, in front of 65,458 mostly Moroccan supporters in Rabat’s Prince Moulay Abdellah Stadium.

 Read also